ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 #### Custom Installers

-- The `\EzSystems\PlatformInstallerBundle\Installer\CleanInstaller` class and its Service Container definition (`ezplatform.installer.clean_installer`) have been deprecated in favor of `EzSystems\PlatformInstallerBundle\Installer\CoreInstaller` which requires the [Doctrine Schema Bundle](https://github.com/ezsystems/doctrine-dbal-schema) to be enabled.
+- The `\EzSystems\PlatformInstallerBundle\Installer\CleanInstaller` class and its [service container](https://doc.ibexa.co/en/2.5/guide/service_container) definition (`ezplatform.installer.clean_installer`) have been deprecated in favor of `EzSystems\PlatformInstallerBundle\Installer\CoreInstaller` which requires the [Doctrine Schema Bundle](https://github.com/ezsystems/doctrine-dbal-schema) to be enabled.
-- The `ezplatform.installer.db_based_installer` Service Container definition has been deprecated in favor of its FQCN-named equivalent (`EzSystems\PlatformInstallerBundle\Installer\DbBasedInstaller`).
+- The `ezplatform.installer.db_based_installer` service container definition has been deprecated in favor of its FQCN-named equivalent (`EzSystems\PlatformInstallerBundle\Installer\DbBasedInstaller`).
 - `vendor/ezsystems/ezpublish-kernel/data/mysql/schema.sql` has been deprecated and is not used by the installation process anymore.